cloudify-cosmo/getcloudify.org/guide/3.0/reference-glossary.md

 Agents read tasks from a tasks broker and delegate them to a worker subprocess (a Plugin based Python process).

+Each `deployement` has a dedicated agent on the manager known as `Deployment Agent`

 ### **Application**
 An Application in Cloudify means a software based business service with all of its IT components at the infrastructure, middleware and business logic levels.